Spotify: Playlists and discovery

 In July 2015, Spotify launched Discover Weekly, a playlist generated weekly.
 Updated on Mondays, it provides users with music recommendations.
-In December 2015, Quartz reported that songs in Discover Weekly playlists had been streamed 1.7 billion times,.
+In December 2015, Quartz reported that songs in Discover Weekly playlists had been streamed 1.7 billion times.

 In March 2016, Spotify launched six playlists branded as Fresh Finds, including the main playlist and Fire Emoji, Basement, Hiptronix, Six Strings, and Cyclone (hip-hop, electronic, pop, guitar-driven, and experimental music respectively).
 The playlists spotlight songs by lesser-known musicians and their songs.

 In August 2016, Spotify launched Release Radar, a personalized playlist that allows users to stay up-to-date on new music released by the artists they listen to the most.
 It also helps users discover new music, by mixing in other artists' music.
 The playlist is updated every Friday, and is a maximum of two hours in length.

-The RADAR program is Spotify's global artist program, exclusively designed to help emerging artists worldwide reach the next stage in their careers and strengthen their connection to listeners.

 Spotify provides artists taking part in RADAR with resources and access to integrated marketing opportunities to help them boost their careers, in addition to expanded reach and exposure to 178 markets worldwide.

-In September 2016, Spotify introduced Daily Mix, a series of (up to six) playlists that mixes the user's favorite tracks with new, recommended songs.
-New users can access Daily Mix after approximately two weeks of listening to music through Spotify.
-Daily Mixes were only available on the Android and iOS mobile apps at launch, but the feature was later expanded to Spotify's computer app in December 2016.
+In 2016, Spotify introduced its Daily Mix feature, which creates playlists of music that a user has previously listened to on the platform.

 In 2017, Spotify introduced RapCaviar, a hip-hop playlist.
 Rap Caviar had 10.9 million followers by 2019, becoming one of Spotify's Top 5 playlists.
 RapCaviar was originally curated by Tuma Basa.
 It was relaunched by Carl Chery in 2019.

-In July 2018, Spotify introduced a beta feature that gives artists, labels, and teams an easy way to submit unreleased music directly to Spotify's editorial team for playlist consideration.